longhorn/website/content/docs/1.6.0/advanced-resources/security/volume-encryption.md

 Longhorn supports volume encryption in both `Filesystem` and `Block` modes, providing protection against unauthorized access, data breaches, and compliance violations.
 Backups created from encrypted volumes are also encrypted.

-This robust encryption is achieved through the integration of the Linux kernel module `dm_crypt`, the command-line utility `cryptsetup`, and the utilization of Kubernetes Secrets.
-The combination of `dm_crypt` and `cryptsetup` oversees the seamless creation and management of encrypted devices, while Secrets, along with associated permissions, ensures the secure storage of encryption keys.
+Volume encryption is made possible by the Linux kernel module `dm_crypt`, the command-line utility `cryptsetup`, and Kubernetes Secrets. `dm_crypt` and `cryptsetup` handle the creation and management of encrypted devices, while Secrets (and related permissions) facilitate secure storage of encryption keys.

 # Requirements